cvmfs/doc-cvmfs/cpt-overview.rst

 following key features:

--  Use of the the `Fuse kernel module <http://fuse.sourceforge.net>`_ that comes with in-kernel caching of file data and file attributes
+-  Use of the the `Fuse kernel module <http://fuse.sourceforge.net>`_ that comes with in-kernel caching of file attributes

 -  Cache quota management